stianfro/blog/content/en/posts/gateway-api-1.md

           from: All
 ```

-Or if we only make it availabe from namespaces matching a selector:
+Or if we only make it available from namespaces matching a selector:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1